In 2025, more than 70 million Americans are part of the gig economy, making up around 36 % of the U.S. workforce

 Step 1: Classify the new employee correctly

-- Tools and Equipment: Independent contractors invest in their own tools, bear business expenses, and have the potential for profit or loss.
+- Tools and Equipment: Contractors use their own tools, bear expenses, and assume profit or loss.

 Step 2: Create a robust independent contractor agreement

-To avoid confusion and misunderstanding, create a written contractor agreement that covers the scope of work and responsibilities of both the contractor and the company.
-The agreement can include the clauses given below.
+To prevent any confusion or misunderstandings, prepare a written contractor agreement outlining the scope of work and responsibilities for both the contractor and the company.
+The agreement can include the following clauses:

 Step 3: Obtain the necessary documentation

-When you are hiring an independent contractor who is a non-US citizen, they need to fill out the IRS Form W-8BEN.
-This form certifies that the contractor is not a US citizen or resident alien, and doesn't withhold any taxes from the US government.
-This form prevents foreign independent contractors from being taxed twice, as contractors pay income taxes in their own country.
+When hiring a non-US independent contractor, they must complete IRS Form W-8BEN.
+This form confirms that the contractor is not a US citizen or resident and ensures that US taxes are not automatically withheld.
+It also helps prevent the contractor from being taxed twice, since they will pay taxes in their own country.

 Step 4: Tax withholding for independent contractors